MicrosoftDocs/defender-docs/defender-endpoint/machines-view-overview.md

 - The number of your business critical assets.
 - The number of devices that aren't yet onboarded.
 - The number of devices with high exposure.
-- The number of newly disocovered devices.
+- The number of newly discovered devices.

 You can use this information to help you prioritize devices for security posture improvements.